funilrys/PyFunceble/docs/usage/from-a-terminal.rst

         -ua USER_AGENT__CUSTOM, --user-agent USER_AGENT__CUSTOM
                                 Sets the user agent to use.

-                                If not given, we try toget the lastest (automatically) for you.
+                                If not given, we try to get the lastest (automatically) for you.
         -vsc, --verify-ssl-certificate
                                 Activates or disables the verification of the SSL/TLS certificate when testing for URL.